giacomociti/AntaniXml/README.md

 	var gen = XmlElementGenerator.CreateFromSchemaUri("po.xsd",
 		elmName: "purchaseOrder", elmNs: string.Empty);

-specifyng the xsd file and the element definition within the schema to use as a template.
+specifying the xsd file and the element definition within the schema to use as a template.
 Then you call the Generate method to get the desired number of samples:

 	XElement[] samples = gen.Generate(10);